View a list of DHS' intake centers and drop-in centers

 Homeless outreach efforts become more urgent during periods of extreme hot or cold weather and homeless New Yorkers seeking shelter during inclement weather in New York City will not be turned away.
 Implementing its Code Blue and Code Red procedures respectively, DHS redoubles efforts to help unsheltered homeless New Yorkers indoors during extreme temperatures by doubling the number of outreach staff in the field, enabling teams to check on vulnerable individuals more frequently, making regular, repeated contact to protect safety and continue to offer services and support.

 Every day, DHS and its street outreach providers work to assist street homeless clients.
 For the most immediate response, New Yorkers who see individuals they believe to be homeless and in need should contact 3-1-1 via phone or mobile app and request outreach assistance.

 One call can make a difference!

-Watch the video below for information about HOME-STAT’s Street Outreach teams, a DHS program working with street homeless individuals to bring them on the path to stable housing.
+Audio Description: Information about HOME-STAT’s Street Outreach teams, a DHS program working with street homeless individuals to bring them on the path to stable housing.

 Throughout the city, we deploy teams around the clock to encourage people living on the streets and in subways to move into transitional and permanent housing.